udaygirish/interview_challenge_sufadv/README.md

 There has recently been an explosion in imitation learning research and Transformers have been key in some of these impressive policies.
 One piece of work we find interesting is [Body Transformers](https://arxiv.org/pdf/2408.06316), which adds an inductive bias to guide the attention mechanism.
-We'd like for you to read the paper, implement the BoT-Mix version, and run an inference loop (with untrained weights) on the given dataset of recorded expert demonstrations.

 The goal of this model (as of most models in imitation learning) is to predict an action given its current state.
 An action is the target state the robot will be commanded to go to.

+We'd like for you to read the paper, implement the BoT-Mix version in PyTorch, and run an inference loop (with untrained weights) on the given dataset of recorded expert demonstrations.

 ## Context / Assumptions: